UbiquityDotNET/Llvm.NET/src/Interop/Ubiquity.NET.Llvm.Interop/ABI/ReadMe.md

 void LLVMSomeApiThatFillsArray(LLVMHandleOfSomeSort h, [Out] UInt32[] elements, int numElements);
 ```

-Arrays where the caller is expected to provide a pointer to valid (allocatted, but likely
+Arrays where the caller is expected to provide a pointer to valid (allocated, but likely
 uninitialized) data that is filled in by native code use the following pattern:
 ``` C#
 void LLVMSomeApiThatFillsArray(LLVMHandleOfSomeSort h, out UInt32[] elements, int numElements);